John and Sarah Makin: Sentencing

 On the same day of the appeal dismissal, John and Sarah Makin appeared in the Central Criminal Court for sentencing by Justice Stephen.
-John Makin stood up in the dock “in that semi-defiant attitude which he maintained to the last”.
+John Makin stood up in the dock "in that semi-defiant attitude which he maintained to the last".
 Sarah Makin was assisted to her place and hid her face in a handkerchief the whole time she was in court.
-The Makin’s solicitor intimated prior to sentencing that they planned to appeal to the British Privy Council.
+The Makins' solicitor intimated prior to sentencing that they planned to appeal to the British Privy Council.
 As he passed sentence upon the prisoners Justice Stephens recounted how they had taken money from the mother of Horace Murray and "beguiled her with promises which you never meant to perform, having already determined on the death of the child; you misled her by false statements as to your name; you deceived her as to your address".
 Comparing the burial of the child in their yard "as you would the carcase of a dog", Justice Stephen declared that the Makins were "engaged in baby-farming in its worst phase and its most hideous and revolting aspect", that the "ghastly evidence" from the yards in which they lived "testified… that you were carrying on this nefarious and hellish trade, destroying the lives of those infants for the sake of gain".
 At the conclusion of his address the judge sentenced both prisoners to execution by hanging.
 In the case of Sarah Makin he added that he would forward the recommendation of mercy to the Executive.
-Towards the end of the sentencing Sarah Makin collapsed and had to be carried from the court by two constables, crying out “Oh! my babies; oh! my babies”.
+Towards the end of the sentencing Sarah Makin collapsed and had to be carried from the court by two constables, crying out "Oh! my babies; oh! my babies".

 Appeal to the Privy Council

 In order to appeal to the Privy Council in Britain, the consent of the New South Wales Government was required.
 A petition seeking consent was sent to the Executive Council on 11 April 1893.
-On the same day the Council commuted Sarah Makin’s sentence of death to life imprisonment.
-On April 21 the Council delayed John Makin’s execution for three months to allow for the appeal to the Privy Council.
+On the same day the Council commuted Sarah Makin's sentence of death to life imprisonment.
+On 21 April the Council delayed John Makin's execution for three months to allow for the appeal to the Privy Council.

-When the Makins’ petition was received in London the seven Law Lords of the Judicial Committee of the Privy Council reviewed the case.
-Their verdict was sent by cable to the New South Wales Government on July 21, informing that the appeal was dismissed, but advising that the Judges had reserved their reasons for dismissal of the appeal until the following November.
-The notification of the Privy Council's dismissal of the appeal allowed the New South Wales Attorney-General to resume the judicial process and fix the date of John Makin’s execution.
+When the Makins' petition was received in London the seven Law Lords of the Judicial Committee of the Privy Council reviewed the case.
+Their verdict was sent by cable to the New South Wales Government on 21 July, informing that the appeal was dismissed, but advising that the Judges had reserved their reasons for dismissal of the appeal until the following November.
+The notification of the Privy Council's dismissal of the appeal allowed the New South Wales Attorney-General to resume the judicial process and fix the date of John Makin's execution.